 Robert Warren “Bob” Woodruff is a renowned television journalist who has, quite literally, been to hell and back.
 On January 29, 2006, Bob and photographer Doug Vogt were reporting for ABC News on U.S. and Iraqi security forces near Taji, Iraq.
 They were seriously injured by a roadside bomb that struck the vehicle they were riding in.
 Bob received a traumatic brain injury that nearly killed him.
-The story of his amazing recovery and the manner in which the family was able to survive such a heartbreaking event serves as a model for coping with tragedy.
+The story of his amazing recovery and the manner in which the family was able to survive such a heartbreaking ordeal serves as a model for coping with tragedy.

 Bob and I first met during an ABC Affiliates Association board of governors meeting in New York City on December 8, 2005.
 He and Elizabeth Vargas had just been named co-anchors of ABC’s World News Tonight to fill the seat of the late Peter Jennings (see his WINNER profile).
 “I am honored and humbled by this new assignment,” Bob said at the time.
 “Peter Jennings set a standard that all of us aspire to meet.
 Following in his path as co-anchor of this broadcast is a weighty challenge but it’s also an opportunity for Elizabeth and me to help ensure the broadcast lives up to his ideals, and continues his unwavering commitment to covering the world.